AhmetEminSaglik/Phone_Server_Project/README.md

 Hello Everyone.
 I created an application that is old time communication phone which had keys by using java FXML and JAXB.

 <h2><b> Server :</b></h2>
-This is server we write number and create a phone.
+This is server we write number to create phone.

 <h3><b> Features :</b></h3>

 - Can be seen the phones which are created.
-- Can be seen the phones are active or inactive
+- Can be seen the phones are active or inactive.
-- Phones can be activate or inactive  by server  : if phone can be reached then it has green circle, else it has black circle.
+- Phones can be activate or inactive  by server  : if phone can be reached then it has green circle(activate), else it has black circle(inactive).
-- if phone is busy (for example phone is calling someone) : it has red circle
+- if phone is busy (for example phone is calling someone) : it has red circle.

 <br/>![server.png](https://github.com/AhmetEminSaglik/PhoneProject_2/blob/master/Images%20from%20Application/server.png)
 <br/><br/>